I am a Christian. I was an 8th-grade American History teacher. I am currently a freelance writer, public speaker, & homeschooling mom of 9.

-Suwannee River State Park is my favorite local place to hike, and we've hiked around dozens of state parks and Florida Trail sites thanks to my friend, Becky.
-Suwannee River State Park has a variety of things to see (huge tree you can climb into, picturesque boardwalk bridge over water, natural springs, Civil War earthworks, remains of an old sawmill, small playground, etc.) It also has a boat ramp if you want to take out a kayak or canoe.
+Suwannee River State Park is my favorite local place to hike, and we've hiked around dozens of state parks and Florida Trail sites.
+Suwannee River State Park has a variety of things to see: a huge tree you can climb into, a picturesque boardwalk bridge over water, natural springs, Civil War earthworks, remains of an old sawmill, a small playground, etc. It also has a boat ramp if you want to take out a kayak or canoe.

 COST: $5/vehicle & bring cash as it’s unmanned

 Heritage Park & Gardens offers a shaded playground, free small garden, disc golf course, & nicely shaded & paved walking path (about 1.
 5 miles each way).
 They also host annual free Christmas & Easter events focused mainly on children’s activities.